nais/doc/docs/security/auth/tokenx.md

 The claim used for the national identity number (_fødselsnummer_) varies from issuer to issuer.
 For instance: ID-porten use `pid`, loginservice use `sub`.
 The situation may be similar for other kinds of information with no standard claim name.
 TokenX does not try to unify this kind of information — claims are copied verbatim as described above.

-To extract such non-standard information from tokens, you must figure out which claim is used by each of the issuers that TokenX accept tokens from.
-And in your code, you must first use `idp` to look up the correct claim for that specific token.
+To extract such non-standard information from tokens, first use the `idp` claim to find the original token issuer.
+You can then map the original issuer's preferred claims to the claims in tokens issued by TokenX.

 #### Example Token \(exchanged from ID-porten\)